algi/icecube/README.md

-# IceCube README
+# IceCube

-Spouštěč Maven příkazů v Cocoa.
-Autor: Marian Bouček

-## Důležité TODO
-* Spuštění tasku přes XPC (pomocí knihovny DSUnixTask)
-* Zobrazení aktuálního tasku pomocí panelu umístěném v toolbaru
-* REFAKTORING MBAppDelegate !!
+Maven frontend that allows launching saved build configurations.
+It is currently in refactoring stage that will allow to use more windows than one.

-## Ostatní TODO
+## TODO
-* Podpora dokumentů pomocí CoreData
-* Nastavení okna - fonty, notifikace
-* Nápověda při psaní Maven příkazů
+* refactoring from NSAppDelegate to NSWindowController (in progress)
+* creation of more windows (workspaces?) - probably with CoreData
+* (maybe) toolbar item similar to that one in Xcode or iTunes
+* (maybe) better parsing support - currently running plugin